dopeboy/dopeboy.github.io/_posts/2016-11-25-letter-18-year-old-self.md

 ---
 layout: post
-title: Letter to my 18 year old self
+title: A letter to my 18 year old self
 ---

 Many of my favorite retired basketball players have [written](http://www.theplayerstribune.com/category/letter-to-my-younger-self/) letters to their younger selves over at the Player's Tribune.
 Inspired by that series, I'm writing a letter to my 18 year old self: